ucsf-wynton/wynton-website-hpc/docs/hpc/software/software-repositories.md

 whatis([[
 Description: Miniconda is a free minimal installer for conda.
 It is a small, bootstrap version of Anaconda that includes only conda, Python, the packages they depend on, and a small number of other useful packages, including pip, zlib and a few others.
 Examples: `conda --version`, `conda create --name=myenv`, `conda env list`, `conda activate myenv`, `conda info`, and `conda deactive`.
-Warning: For now, this module works only in Bash.
+Warning: _This module is deprecated as of 2024-08-21, because of Anconda Inc. license issues.
+Please use the `miniforge3` module instead._ Also, this module works only in Bash.
 Also, do _not_ do `conda init`.
 If you do this by mistake, please undo by `conda init --reverse`.
 ]])